 First of all, this easy vegan lemon curd is AMAZING straight out of the jar.

 Better yet, add it to your breakfast yogurt or smoothie bowl and top it with a little of this Chai Spice Pecan Granola.
-While we're on the topic of breakfast, I highly suggest you also use it as a topping on these Vegan Lemon Spelt Pancakes or my absolute favorite Vegan Lemon Poppyseed Muffins.
+While we're on the topic of breakfast, I highly suggest you also use it as a topping for my absolute favorite Vegan Lemon Poppyseed Muffins.

-Maybe even make this vegan curd and use it as the filling in a beautiful lemon tart.
+Maybe even make this vegetarian lemon curd and use it as the filling in a beautiful lemon tart.

-The possibilities for vegan lemon desserts are endless and I can guarantee you will be wanting to add this curd to everything you eat.
+The possibilities for vegan lemon desserts are endless and I can guarantee you will be wanting to add this dairy-free lemon curd to everything you eat.
 Enjoy!